warkrismagic/mcp-ui-fork_research/docs/src/guide/client/usage-examples.md

 ---

 That's it!
-Just use `<HtmlResource />` with the right props and you're ready to render interactive HTML from MCP resources in your React app.
-If you need more details, check out the [HtmlResource Component](./html-resource.md) page.
+Just use `<ResourceRenderer />` with the right props and you're ready to render interactive HTML from MCP resources in your React app.
+The `ResourceRenderer` automatically detects the resource type and renders the appropriate component internally.
+If you need more details, check out the [ResourceRenderer Component](./resource-renderer.md) page.